Getting started with Web Technologies

 -

-CSS plays the same role as slide layout and typography: it guides attention without distracting from meaning.
+CSS plays the same role as slide layout and typography, and can actually say a lot.

 Common uses when reflecting existing content: